Vyral/base-template/_posts/2019-03-21-what-5-small-details-can-ruin-your-home-sale.md

 {% include youtube.html %}

-Here are five things that you might not have thought about, but they can really affect your home sale:
+Though you may not have thought about them before, these five things can dramatically affect your home sale:

 **1. Paint colors.** If your home has a lot of vibrant, bright colors, that can affect your sale.
 If the individual hates bright and bold colors, that’s not good.
 You want to make sure you have neutral colors in your house.
 Neutralizing this will help your home sell much more quickly.